adrelanos/whonix-host-firewall/README.md

-# Whonix-Gateway's Firewall #
+# Whonix-Host's Firewall #

-iptables rules script and firewall configuration file for Whonix-Gateway.
+iptables rules script and firewall configuration file for Whonix-Host.

-Features:
-- transparent proxying
-- stream isolation
-- reject invalid packages
-- fail closed mechanism
-- optional VPN-Firewall
-- optional isolating proxy
-- optional incoming flash proxy
-- optional Tor relay

 Do not remove, unless you no longer wish to use Whonix.